SRM9506/Homelab-Project/logs/day-3-pfsense.md

 ### pfSense Firewall
 - Deployed pfSense CE 2.7.2 VM (2 cores, 1GB RAM, 20GB disk on SSD)
-- Configured WAN interface (em0) at x.x.x.x
+- Configured WAN and LAN interfaces
-- Added LAN interface (em1) at x.x.x.x with DHCP range x.x.x.x-200
 - Added permanent WAN firewall rule to allow HTTPS GUI access
 - Configured DNS Resolver with host overrides for all services
-- Added Access List allowing x.x.x.x/24 to query DNS
+- Added Access List to allow local network to query DNS
 - Disabled HTTP_REFERER enforcement for proxy access
-- Set router DNS to x.x.x.x so all devices use pfSense DNS
+- Set router DNS to pfSense so all devices use it automatically

 ### Local DNS & Nginx Proxy Manager
 - Configured host overrides for all services using .lan domain